tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 tell that namespace or pod to use particular egress gateways.
 These annotations are selectors, and their meaning is "the set of pods, anywhere in the cluster, that match those selectors".

-So, to configure that all of the pods in a namespace should use the egress gateways that are labelled with `egress-code: red`, you would annotate that namespace like this:
+So, to configure all the pods in a namespace to use the egress gateways that are labelled with `egress-code: red`, you would annotate that namespace like this:

 ```bash
 kubectl annotate ns <namespace> egress.projectcalico.org/selector='egress-code == "red"'
 ```

-By default that selector can only match egress gateways in the same namespace.
+By default, that selector can only match egress gateways in the same namespace.
 To select gateways in a different namespace, specify a `namespaceSelector` annotation as well, like this:

 ```bash